headlamp-k8s/headlamp-website/content/blog/2023-04-21-new-headlamp/index.md

 ## Headlamp Base and Headlamp

 Up until the last release ([0.16.0](https://github.com/headlamp-k8s/headlamp/releases/tag/v0.16.0)), Headlamp shipped as a basic Kubernetes Web UI that could be extended by creating plugins.
 That has served as a very clean and generic base, which is a great building block for vendors.
-Yet, we feel like we can go beyond this base and make Headlamp a more compelling user-experience  for many users, while keeping its flexibility and extensibility.
+Yet, we feel like we can go beyond this base and make Headlamp a more compelling experience  for many users, while keeping its flexibility and extensibility.
 Thus, from now on, we are taking a more comprehensive approach:  Starting with the [0.17.0](https://github.com/headlamp-k8s/headlamp/releases/tag/v0.17.0) release, Headlamp ships with plugins that extend the base Kubernetes UI experience.
 This transforms the project into two concepts:

 1. **Headlamp Base:** This is a "vanilla"  build, that does not include any plugins and can be used as a foundation to build your own Kubernetes Web UIs.
 This version can easily be built by following the [build instructions](https://headlamp.dev/docs/latest/development/#build-headlamp-base-headlamp-without-any-plugins).
 2. **Headlamp:** This is what we package as a release for users and includes Headlamp Base plus plugins that provide a more complete Kubernetes web UI experience.